How President Donald Trump Could End the War in Ukraine Within Twenty-Four Hours

 President Donald Trump has promised that he would end America’s proxy war in Ukraine within twenty-four hours of taking office, declaring, "we have to stop the killing in Ukraine.”
 Virtually all Western peace proposals to date have included multiple terms unacceptable to Russia that even some mainstream media outlets now concede is on the verge of winning the war, making them entirely unachievable.
 Trump was recently briefed by two of his top national security advisors on a plan for the U.S. to pressure Ukrainian President Volodymyr Zelensky to agree to a permanent cease-fire agreement.
 Then, negotiations could begin for a peace agreement that could end the war on realistically achievable terms.

-I believe the terms proposed above would likely be accepted by the Russians as written or with only minimal revisions.
+I believe the terms proposed below would likely be accepted by the Russians as written or with only minimal revisions.
 Were he to be re-elected, the proposal outlined below could serve as a blueprint to fulfill his laudable campaign promise to swiftly negotiate a peace deal ending the war that recognizes both Russia’s and Ukraine’s legitimate security interests as part of a summit meeting with Russian President Vladimir Putin.
 US leaders must realize that any peace agreement that does not address the root causes of the Ukraine conflict is ultimately doomed to fail and will merely serve to ensure a resumption of the Russo-Ukrainian war in the near future.
 What makes this peace plan unique is that it incorporates terms that we believe would be acceptable to all parties of the conflict, which history teach us serves as the key to establishing a just and lasting peace.

 1. All hostilities between the parties to the conflict will cease effective immediately.
-The U.S. guarantees that NATO will never expand eastward.
-In return for being declared a Major Non-NATO Ally, Ukraine pledges to never join NATO and commits to modify its constitution to end its commitment to become a NATO member as well as to prohibit the presence of foreign troops and bases on its territory.
+Ukraine pledges to amend its constitution back to its pre-2019 status to enshrine its permanent neutrality as well as to prohibit the presence of foreign troops and bases on its territory while removing its commitment to become a NATO member.
 Ukraine may retain all its bilateral security guarantees it has received previously and can join the European Union.

-2. Ukraine shall withdraw all its troops from Kursk oblast, recognize Russian control of Kherson, Zaporizhia, Donetsk and Luhansk along the current lines, as well as Crimea, and renounce any attempt to retake them by military force while leaving the door open to negotiate their final status.
-In return, Russia pledges to renounce all claims on the Ukrainian controlled portions of these oblasts and withdraw all its troops from Kharkiv and Mykolaiv oblasts while guaranteeing Ukraine’s territorial integrity.
+2. Ukraine shall withdraw all its troops from Kursk oblast, recognize Russian control of Kherson, Zaporizhia, Donetsk and Luhansk oblasts along the current lines of control, as well as Crimea, and renounce any attempt to retake them by military force, pending a final determination of their status by 2040.
+Furthermore, all Ukrainian military forces, excepting Border Guard units, shall be withdrawn from the constitutional borders of the four oblasts.
+In return, Russia shall renounce all claims on the Ukrainian-controlled portions of these oblasts and shall withdraw all its troops from Kharkiv and Mykolaiv oblasts while guaranteeing Ukraine’s territorial integrity.

-6. Full diplomatic relations between Russia and Ukraine will be restored and all bilateral sanctions rescinded.
+1. The U.S. guarantees that NATO will never expand eastward.
 All U.S. economic sanctions against Russia enacted from 2014 onward shall be rescinded and the US will encourage its allies to do the same.
-All seized public and private Russian financial and economic assets shall be fully restored.
-In addition, the US commits not to enforce the warrant issued by the International Criminal Court against Russia’s President and to encourage its allies to follow suit.
+All seized public and private Russian financial and economic assets shall be fully restored to their Russian owners.
+In addition, the US will encourage its allies not to recognize or attempt to enforce the warrant issued by the International Criminal Court against the President of the Russian Federation.

-7. In exchange for Russia removing all its air and land-based nuclear weapons from Kaliningrad, Belarus and all territories previously controlled by Ukraine, the U.S. will redeploy all one hundred and fifty of its B-61 nuclear gravity bombs from Western Europe to its aircraft carriers in the Western Pacific.
+3. In exchange for Russia removing all its air and land-based nuclear weapons from Kaliningrad, Belarus and all territories previously controlled by Ukraine, the U.S. will redeploy all one hundred and fifty of its B-61 nuclear gravity bombs from Western Europe to its aircraft carriers in the Western Pacific.
 The U.S. and Russia agree to begin negotiating a New START II Treaty with a limit of 3,500 operational strategic nuclear weapons.

-8. In return for a withdrawal of all Russian troops from Belarus, all 20,000 U.S. troops shall be withdrawn from those nations in Europe that were not part of NATO prior to 1999.
-The U.S. will encourage its western European allies and Canada to withdraw their troops as well.
-The U.S. and Russia shall refrain from flying heavy bombers or deploying major surface combatants within two-hundred miles of the other’s territory, except for the Bering Strait.
-In exchange for Russia committing not to interfere in the Western Hemisphere or in NATO member states, the U.S. commits to a policy of non-interference in all former Soviet republics which are not NATO members.
+4. In return for Russia committing not to interfere in the Western Hemisphere or in NATO member states, the U.S. commits to a policy of non-interference in all former Soviet republics which are not NATO members.
 The U.S. and Russia solemnly pledge that neither side will go to war against the other in the event they are attacked by a third party.

 Why This Would Constitute a “Win-Win” Peace Agreement for the US